lightly-ai/lightly/docs/source/docker/integration/dagster_aws.rst

 Introduction
 --------------
 Data collection and pre-processing pipelines have become more and more automated in the recent years.
-The Lightly worker can take on a crucial role in such a pipeline as it can reliably filter out redundant images and corrupted images with high throughput.
+The Lightly Worker can take on a crucial role in such a pipeline as it can reliably filter out redundant images and corrupted images with high throughput.

 This guide shows how to write a simple automated data pre-processing pipeline which performs the following steps:

 1. Download a random video from `Pexels <https://www.pexels.com/>`_.
 2. Upload the video to an S3 bucket.
-3. Run the Lightly worker on the video to extract a diverse set of frames for further processing:
+3. Run the Lightly Worker on the video to extract a diverse set of frames for further processing:

 Here, the first two steps simulate a data collection process.

 .. note::

-    The datapool option of the Lightly worker allows it to remember frames/images it has seen in past executions of the pipeline and ignore images which are too similar to already known ones.
+    The datapool option of the Lightly Worker allows it to remember frames/images it has seen in past executions of the pipeline and ignore images which are too similar to already known ones.